niiatackie/github-slideshow/_posts/0000-01-02-niiatackie.md

-Har a hard time in step 6, but was helped to address the challenge.
+Had a hard time in step 6, but was helped to address the challenge.